 - Real world evidence has already begun to change how healthcare players think about drug development.
 Randomized controlled trials remain the gold standard for evidence-based medicine, but the efficacy-effectiveness gap between how a treatment performs in a controlled trial and how it performs in the real-world is well-documented.
 Leading life sciences companies are drawing on EHR, CPOE, claims, socioeconomic and behavioral data to better understand patient outcomes under conditions of everyday clinical practice.
 (Examples: Cota Healthcare, Flatiron Health, Parexel, Tempus, Precision Health AI)

-Sales and Marketing strategies in the life sciences are still catching up to those in other mature industries.
-Part of the gap is explained by the high degree of complexity in life sciences, including both regulatory requirements around pharmaceuticals and the challenges of navigating formularies and reimbursement strategies; and part of it is explained by the wide margins enjoyed by life sciences that have not always been a spur to innovation.
+Sales and Marketing strategies in the life sciences are still catching up to those in other industries.
+Part of the gap is explained by the complexity in life sciences, including regulatory requirements around pharmaceuticals and the challenges of navigating formularies and reimbursement strategies.
+Part of the gap is explained by the wide margins enjoyed by life sciences that have not always incentivized innovation.
 Today, however, both in-house and third party teams are developing novel analytical approaches.